dddrrreee/cs49n-19spr/README.md

    0. Clone this repo: `git clone git@github.com:dddrrreee/cs49n-19spr.git`.
    You may need to install `git` on your laptop.

-   1. Some way to write a micro-SD card.
+   1. Make sure you have some way to write a micro-SD card and understand how to do so.
 Note that newer Macs do not have SD card slots so you will need an adaptor.
 Make sure when you plug in an SD card you know how to find where it is mounted.

-   2. Some way to plug in a USB adaptor.
+   2. Make sure you have some way to plug in a USB adaptor.
 Note, as above, newer Macs do not have USB ports so you may need a USB-C to USB adaptor.

    3. Figure out how to add a directory to your `PATH`.
 This will be valuable all quarter.
 The exact mechanics are shell-dependent.